Calathea orbifolia (ka-LAY-thee-uh or-bee-FOH-lee-uh) is also known as Prayer Plant and is one of the prettiest of the Calathea plant family.

 The best way to propagate Calathea plants is through rhizome root division.
 As your matures the plant produces “pups” (usually in the springtime) as its roots spread and grow.
 When this happens, it is a sign that your plant needs repotting.

 When you repot, separate these young plants at the root, using a very sharp, sterile blade.
 Give them their own pots.
 The young starts should be kept in a moderate, indirect light setting.
-Mist frequently to maintain humidity. [source]
+Mist frequently to maintain humidity or add a humidifier. [source]

 Because these plants like humidity, they are also prone to the fungal maladies and pest infestations that go hand-in-hand with humid conditions.
 Watch out for: